Showing posts with label Children's. Show all posts

 by Erin Estrada Kelly

 Greenwillow, 2017.
 320 pages.
-Realistic Fiction
+Realistic fiction

 In a single day, the lives of four children are woven together in unexpected ways.
 The shy Virgil Salinas feels out of place in his loud and boisterous family.
 Valencia Somerset, who is deaf, is smart, brave, and secretly lonely.
-Kaori Tanaka is a self-proclaimed psychic, whose little sister Gen is always following her around.
+Kaori Tanaka is a self-proclaimed psychic whose little sister Gen is always following her around.
 When the school bully pulls a prank that traps Virgil and his pet guinea pig at the bottom of a well, it's up to Kaori, Gen, and Valencia to find him.
 Using luck, smarts, and bravery, a rescue is performed and friendship blooms.

 Kelly's diverse characters surpass tokenism; their varying ethnic backgrounds (and Valencia’s disability) affect the characters’ lives without defining them.
 They are not diverse for diversity’s sake; their life experiences color their perceptions, as occurs in reality.